LateGator/rust-n64-gcc-template/README.md

 - `mips64vr-n64-elfo64`
 - `mips64vr-n64-elfo32`

 A different ABI can be selected by editing `.cargo/config.toml`.
-To add/remove GCC arguments, edit the `llvm-args` field in the selected target JSON.
+Additional GCC arguments can be specified using the rustc `-Cllvm-args=...` switch specified in the target `rustflags` field at the bottom.

 ## Building